nirgeier/katacoda-scenarios/DockerFundamentals/01-Docker-basics/steps/step10-Building_and_uploading_the_container.md

 In order to build and publish the container do the following:

+- **Important:**
+  The container name must start with your docker registry name or url

 - Execute following commands
   `docker build -t ${DOCKER_USER_NAME}/node-server .`{{execute}}